-Thanks to the regional model which forms the basis for Bouvet's organisation, the company is adaptable and flexible.
+Bouvet's ambitions and values continuously facilitate further development of expertise at company and personal level.
+Thanks to the regional model which forms the basis for its organisation, the company is adaptable and flexible.
 It has demonstrated an ability to adjust to economic fluctuations and to launch new concepts and services at the right time.
-Bouvet's ambitions and values continuously facilitate further development of expertise at company and personal level, and the formation of new client relationships as demand in the market changes.
+New client relationships are established as demand in the market changes.